Celebrate Pride Month On Streaming: What To Watch And Where Throughout June 2024

 Over the years, Pride Month has become a beautiful and all-encompassing celebration of the LGBTQIA+ community and everything it has done to make the world a better place for everyone, no matter their sexual identity, race, ethnicity, or religious preference.
-A great number of people honor the momentous occasion by participating in rallies, parades, and other events, but there are other ways to celebrate Pride Month if you can’t get out of the house for one reason or another.
+A great number of people honor the momentous occasion by participating in rallies, parades, and other events, but there are other ways to celebrate Pride Month, like checking out great LGBTQIA+ movies and shows on some of the best streaming services

-So, in honor of Pride Month, we have put together a breakdown of what each of the major streaming platforms are doing to honor the LGBTQIA+ community, including movies, TV shows, documentaries, and other specials that touch on a variety of topics (similar to what we’ve done in the past).
+So, in honor of Pride Month, we have put together a breakdown of what the major streaming platforms are doing to honor the occasion, including movies, TV shows, documentaries, and other specials that touch on a variety of topics and highlight different voices.
 Here are just a few of the options you can watch as we celebrate Pride Month.

-Amazon’s Endless Pride section, which is very similar to the Show Me More Pride collection from 2022, is full of great titles that honor different aspects of the LGBTQIA+ community.
+Amazon’s Pride section is full of great titles that honor different aspects of the LGBTQIA+ community.
 With an Amazon Prime subscription, you can access all the titles listed below as well as countless other movies, TV shows, and documentaries that range from comedy to drama and everything in between.

 This Is Me (2015)